hannahc243/Gaussian_Decomp/README.md

 Corresponding Author: Hannah Collier, Fachhochschule Nordwestschweiz & ETH Zürich.
 E-mail: hannah.collier@fhnw.ch \
 Authors: Hannah Collier, Laura A. Hayes, Andrea Francesco Battaglia, Louise Harra, Säm Krucker. \
 \
 This repository is under developed.
-Any bugs found and other contributions are welcome!
+If you find any bugs please le me know and all other contributions are welcome!